 Common Breastfeeding Concerns: "Does this feel right?"

 Breastfeeding can seem like a simple task, but the reality for a lot of breastfeeding moms is that it can be tough to figure out.
-Those early days are a huge adjustment period, filled with constant learning and practice as your newborn feeds every two to three hours.
 While you learn to position yourself, your baby, understand hunger cues, manage your milk supply and take care of your breast health, you are likely wondering, “Does this feel right?”

 Read More